Transfer Student Transfer Credit

 The Swarthmore Registrar only performs transfer evaluations for admitted transfer students.

-Swarthmore looks at the transfer student's record as a whole as well as course by course, and awards credit in order to retain, as much as possible, the sophomore or junior transfer student's progress toward earning his or her liberal arts bachelor's degree.
+Swarthmore looks at the transfer student's record as a whole as well as course by course, and awards credit in order to retain, as much as possible, the sophomore or junior transfer student's progress toward earning their liberal arts bachelor's degree.
 Swarthmore determines the proportion of a liberal arts bachelor's degree completed at the other school(s), and as much as possible maintains that proportion upon transfer to Swarthmore.
 Swarthmore uses the semester-course-credit unit of credit, one course at Swarthmore is normally worth one credit, and 32 credits are required for the BA.
 Because one of Swarthmore's graduation requirements is four semesters of study at Swarthmore, the maximum amount of credit awarded for work done elsewhere to junior transfer students is normally capped at 16 Swarthmore credits.

 The criteria for awarding course credit for work done elsewhere depend on whether the course comes from a liberal arts curriculum, and whether it might generally fit within or reasonably supplement Swarthmore's curriculum.
 Some pre-professional courses might not transfer, but liberal arts courses generally will transfer, particularly if they come from subjects and fields Swarthmore teaches.
 Most credit awards are departmental without carrying specific Swarthmore course numbers.
 Exact course articulation is not required.
 Transfer students should expect Swarthmore placement and credit as appropriate for all work done previously.
 Swarthmore does not expect transfer students to repeat work already done.